Medicare Procedure and Patient Information

 2021 Medicare Procedure Volume

-Volume of procedures performed by Dr. Andrew John Gregory, MD, FAAP for Medicare patients.
+Volume of procedures performed by Dr. Andrew J. Gregory, MD, FAAP for Medicare patients.

-Dr. Andrew John Gregory, MD, FAAP is a sports medicine doctor in Murfreesboro, TN specializing in sports medicine, pediatric orthopedics/orthopedic surgery, orthopedics/orthopedic surgery and general practice.
+Dr. Andrew J. Gregory, MD, FAAP is a general practitioner in Murfreesboro, TN specializing in general practice, sports medicine and pediatrics (child & adolescent medicine).
 He graduated from University of Alabama at Birmingham School of Medicine in 1997 and has 28 years of experience.
-Dr. Andrew John Gregory, MD, FAAP is affiliated with Vanderbilt Health, Vanderbilt University Medical Center (VUMC) and Vanderbilt Children's Orthopaedics.
+Dr. Andrew J. Gregory, MD, FAAP is affiliated with Baptist Memorial Health Care, Vanderbilt Health and Vanderbilt University Medical Center (VUMC).

 Musculoskeletal Problems